 In June 2011, we entered into a new employment agreement with Edward K. Christian, Chairman, President and CEO, which became effective as of June 1, 2011, and replaced and superseded his prior employment agreement.
-We entered into amendments to the agreement on February 12, 2016 (the "First Amendment") and February 26, 2019 (the "Second Amendment").
+We entered into amendments to the agreement on February 12, 2016 (the "First Amendment"), February 26, 2019 (the "Second Amendment") and January 25, 2022 (the "Third Amendment").
 The First Amendment extended the term of the employment agreement to March 31, 2021.
 The First Amendment also states that on each anniversary of the effective date of the employment agreement, the Compensation Committee shall determine in its discretion the amount of any annual increases (which shall not be less than the greater of 4% or a defined cost of living increase).
 Mr. Christian may defer any or all of his annual salary.
 The Second Amendment extends the term of the employment agreement from March 31, 2021 to March 31, 2025 and also makes certain clarifying modifications to the employment agreement.
+The Third Amendment extends the term of the employment agreement from March 31, 2025 to March 31, 2027 and makes certain changes to the employment agreement pursuant to Section 409A of the Internal Revenue Code.

 Under the agreement, Mr. Christian is eligible for discretionary and performance bonuses, stock options and/or stock grants in amounts determined by the Compensation Committee and will continue to participate in our benefit plan.
 We will maintain insurance policies, will furnish an automobile, will pay for an executive medical plan and will maintain an office for Mr. Christian at our principal executive offices and in Sarasota County, Florida.
 The First Amendment adds that we are authorized to pay for Mr. Christian's tax preparation services on an annual basis and that this amount will be subject to income tax as additional compensation.
 The agreement provides certain payments to Mr. Christian in the event of his disability, death or a change in control.
 Upon a change in control, Mr. Christian may terminate his employment.
 The agreement also provides generally that, upon a change in control, we will pay Mr. Christian an amount equal to 2.99 times the average of his total annual salary and bonuses for each of the three immediately preceding periods of twelve consecutive months, plus an additional amount for tax liabilities, related to the payment.
-For the three years ended December 31, 2020 Mr. Christian's average annual compensation, as defined by the employment agreement, was approximately \$1,862,000.
+For the three years ended December 31, 2021 Mr. Christian's average annual compensation, as defined by the employment agreement, was approximately \$1,943,000.